thehelp/project/README.md

 * If you use multiline comments (`/* ... */`) then you can use lists and other multiline constructs.
 Use something other than `*` for list delimiters.
 * You can exclude a given comment from the documentation by removing its leading space.
 Very useful for jshint exceptions: (`/*jshint camelcase: false */`)
+* While `groc` generates to your target directory normally, it will generate into the root when publishing to github pages.
+For example, your readme/index.html will be in the root directory.

 ### Clean